 - Your hair is too damaged and requires cutting instead

-With this comprehensive guide, you now have all the tools to make an informed decision for your hair.
-Here’s to healthier, smoother and shinier strands ahead!
+With this comprehensive guide, you now have all the tools to make an informed decision about your hair.
+Here’s to healthier, smoother, and shinier strands ahead!

 Founded by Sophia Rodriguez, IGXO Cosmetics is a PETA-certified, cruelty-free, and vegan makeup brand.